Learn-Write-Repeat/Open-contributions/Bommidi_Python_OOPS.md

 The method is a function that is associated with an object.
 In python, a method is not a unique to class instances.
 Any object type can have methods

-In simple way,Functions inside the class are called as Methods.
+:zap: In simple way,Functions inside the class are called as Methods.

 **:mag_right: Inheritance:**